ftrackhq/integrations/README.md

 ## Building

-A Github CI/CF provide automated builds of the packages in this repository on PRs, merge to main and on tagging of releases.
+A GitHub CI/CF provide automated builds of the packages in this repository on PRs, merge to main and on tagging of releases.

 To build the entire repository, run: